-The student is responsible for his/her own behavior in the ABE building and learning in the classroom.
-It is the faculty's responsibility to ensure that the classroom environment is conducive to student learning.
+The student is responsible for his/her own behavior in the AE building and learning in the classroom.
+It is the AE faculty's' responsibility to ensure that the classroom environment is conducive to student learning.

 Any behavior which causes a disruption in the learning environment will not be tolerated.
 The faculty may remove a student from the classroom at their discretion.
 Such behavior will be considered a serious incident and be dealt with as such.
-A student who behaves unprofessionally to a fellow UNM-G student, staff member or instructor, may be dismissed from the program until a resolution regarding behavior is addressed by the student and the Director of ABE.
+A student who behaves unprofessionally to a fellow UNM-G student, staff member or instructor, may be dismissed from the program until a resolution regarding behavior is addressed by the student and the Director of the Adult Education Program.